hendisantika/spring-boot-multi-tenancy-mysql/README.md

 # Spring Boot Dynamic Multi-Tenancy MySQL

-A production-ready Spring Boot application featuring **dynamic multi-tenancy** with MySQL.
-Users can register to create their own isolated tenant database, with complete authentication and CRUD operations for product management.
+A Spring Boot application demonstrating **dynamic multi-tenancy** with MySQL.
+Users can register to create their own isolated tenant database with complete authentication.

+> **⚠️ Current Status**: Registration, login, and tenant database creation are fully functional.
+Product CRUD operations
+> have a known transaction management issue that requires additional configuration.
+See [Known Issues](#known-issues)
+> section.

 ## Features